 - DO NOT take any action to cleanup or handle the incident unless the material is in your laboratory/work area, you have received appropriate training for the material(s) involved, and personal protection equipment is available.

-- Contact the Department of Public Safety (DPS) at 569-3400 and/or dial 911 and if possible, provide the dispatcher with the following information:
+- Contact the UA Little Rock Police Department at 501-916-3400 and/or dial 911 and if possible, provide the dispatcher with the following information:

 - Exact location of incident and its surroundings (i.e., close to storm drain).